macalak/microlab/deployment.md

 6. Now, build the image `docker build --rm=true --tag=alpinewithcurl:1.0 .`.
 As you see, you should tag/version image.
 7. List images `docker images`.
 You should see alpinewithcurl image in the list.
-8. To run curl in container using your new image `docker run alpinewithcurl curl -s --head http://google.com | grep ^Date: | sed 's/Date: //g'`
+8. To run curl in container using your new image `docker run alpinewithcurl:1.0 curl -s --head http://google.com | grep ^Date: | sed 's/Date: //g'`
 It gets current time from goole site.
 9. To list created containers `docker ps -a`.
 See there are also containers from aplpine and alpinewithcurl images.
 10. To see container details ` docker container inspect <container_id>`